davidcorton/archSeries/README.md

 5. **London_prep.R** - script for cleaning and formatting the datasets as supplied by the archaeological contractor.
 Obviously this is specific to our dataset and unlikely to be of general use.

 ###The functions
-The core functions so far are `aorist` and `date.simulate`, which each estimate a chronological distribution from a data table of entities with date ranges, but using two very different approaches.
+The core functions so far are `aorist` and `date.simulate`, which each estimate a chronological distribution from a data table of entities with date ranges, but using two very different approaches. `dummy.simulate` is used to simulate idealised chronological distributions against which empirical results can be compared.

 ###1. aorist
-Calculates the aoristic sum (*sensu* Crema 2011) from given date ranges for a set of entities, for example representing discrete archaeological contexts or samples.
+Calculates the aoristic sum (*sensu* Crema 2012) from given date ranges for a set of entities, for example representing discrete archaeological contexts or samples.
 Optionally, these can be weighted, e.g. representing the number of items within a context or the volume of a soil sample.
-The function uses the data.table package for speed, but is nonetheless quite computationally intensive.
+The function uses the data.table package for speed, but is nonetheless quite computationally intensive as we weren't able to vectorise all of the calculations.

 **Arguments:**

 * `data` is a data table with (at least) two numeric columns called Start and End.
 * `start.date` is a single numeric value for the start of the time period to be analysed (defaults to 0).
-* `end.date` is a single numric value for the end end of the time period to be analysed (defaults to 2000).
+* `end.date` is a single numeric value for the end end of the time period to be analysed (defaults to 2000).
 * `bin.width` is a single numeric value setting the resolution of the analysis, in years (defaults to 100).
 * `weight` is a numeric vector giving a weight for each context/entity (defaults to a constant of 1).
+* `progress` is a logical value specifying whether a progress report should be made (defaults to TRUE)

 **Returns:**
 A two-column data table with the aoristic sum itself (numeric) and bin labels (character).
 The number of rows in this data table will be `(end.date-start.date)/bin.width`.